Srđan Stanić (footballer, born 1989)

-Srđan Stanić (/bs/; born 6 July 1989) is a Bosnian professional footballer who plays as a full-back for First League of FBiH club Igman Konjic.
+Srđan Stanić (/bs/; born 6 July 1989) is a Bosnian professional footballer who plays as a full-back for Second League of the Federation of Bosnia and Herzegovina club NK Vareš.

 He is well known for winning the Goal of the week video poll on Goal.com ahead of other big names like Zlatan Ibrahimović and Raul for his 35-meter goal against Rudar Prijedor while a part of Željezničar.

 Club career

 Early career

 Stanić started off his professional football career at Sarajevo, before joining the youth team of Slavija Sarajevo in 2005.
 He made his debut for the first team in 2006.
 In 2007, he left Slavija.

 Željezničar

 Shortly after leaving Slavija, in the summer of 2007, Stanić joined Željezničar.
 While at Željezničar, he won 3 Bosnian Championships and 2 Bosnian Cups, and was also one of the best players of the club at the time.
 He was also the club captain in 2014.

 He left Željezničar in June 2015, 8 years after joining the club.